-It’s been about four years after the sub-price mortgage fiasco, but the aftershock of the financial meltdown continues to have an adverse affect on the lives of so many people.
+It’s been about four years after the sub-prime mortgage fiasco, but the aftershock of the financial meltdown continues to have an adverse effect on the lives of so many people.

 Today there was an interesting article in The Globe and Mail titled “Clock runs out on subprime lawsuit against CIBC” which was about the expiration of time-period for a multi-billion class action lawsuit bought against CIBC bank for misleading investors about its exposure to the US subprime mortgage in 2007.
 Basically due to the clock running out on “this kind of shareholder class action”, the judge ruled that it cannot proceed.

-After reading this article, one wonders how big business can get away with wrong doing as the judge has indicated that if the class action had proceeded, there was a “reasonability of success”.
+After reading this article, one wonders how big business can get away with wrongdoing as the judge has indicated that if the class action had proceeded, there was a “reasonability of success”.
 It is interesting to note if an individual had committed a crime, there seems to be no limit to the time for them to be prosecuted.
-However, if a big business is a fault they seem to easily get off the hook.
-As we read in most cases where the big business settles, they end up paying a small fine and have the upper-hand by saying that the company admits to no wrong doing.
-If they admit to no wrong doing why pay the fine in the first place?
+However, if big business is a fault they seem to easily get off the hook.
+As we read in most cases where the big business settles, they end up paying a small fine and have the upper-hand by saying that the company admits to no wrongdoing.
+If they admit to no wrongdoing why pay the fine in the first place?

-Imagine the regular person doing something wrong, paying a tiny fine and having the ability to say “I admit to no wrong doing.”
+Imagine the regular person doing something wrong, paying a tiny fine and having the ability to say “I admit to no wrongdoing.”
 That would be so convenient, but unfortunately that hardly ever happens.
-Because of this kind of double standard, no wonder people feel jaded because of what they are seeing out there that if a business is big enough, the people who have been entrusted to run it can pillage the company, drive it into ground, get a bailout, while admitting no wrong doing.
+Because of this kind of double standard, no wonder people feel jaded because of what they are seeing out there that if a business is big enough, the people who have been entrusted to run it can pillage the company, drive it into the ground, get a bailout while admitting no wrongdoing.

 In the end, we can be angry and upset and say the world is unfair, but for those that have seen the light, the best way to deal with this is to play the game by knowing the rules and try to come out on top.
 Because being upset and angry will just be a waste of time.